hth313/OS4/doc/basics.rst

 .. index:: buffers; null registers, null registers; in buffers

-The Time module buffer code take precautions to never store a zero value inside a buffer too.
+The Time module buffer code takes precautions to never store a zero value inside a buffer.
 This is due to a 67/97 card reader bug which I have not been able to find out what it means.
 I suspect that the card reader (at least early versions) may scan for free registers looking at individual registers also inside buffers.

-As a result, you should probably avoid storing empty registers inside the buffer to avoid potential memory corruption.
+As a result, you should probably avoid having empty registers inside the buffer to avoid potential memory corruption.

 System buffer